yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ## Testing Our First Rule

 Now from here, the network setup required for testing the rule is up to you.
 The only thing to keep in mind is that all traffic must pass through the machine on which Suricata is installed so that packet inspection can be performed.

 As you might have noticed in the Havoc screenshot above, we specified an HTTP proxy to be used for our beacon.
-We have setup a `SQUID` proxy on port 3128 on the Suricata host that will be responsible for forwarding packets.
-That way, we are able to receive the packets; get them analyzed by Suricata as well as redirect them to the proper location(our kali linux VM) using our proxy.
+We have setup a `SQUID` proxy on port *3128* on the Suricata host that will be responsible for forwarding packets.
+That way, we are able to receive the packets; get them analyzed by Suricata as well as redirect them to the proper location (our Kali Linux VM) using our proxy.

-If you're interested in replicating our setup, here are the necessary steps :
+If you're interested in replicating our setup, here are the necessary steps to follow:
 ``
 ```bash
 # Installation